chilarai/Qt-Dropbox-oauth2/README.md

 #### Others

--   [Dropbox developer console screenshot](DropboxConsoleScreenshot.png): Remember to put http://127.0.0.1:your_port instead of http://localhost:your_port else this will result in `redirect_uri mismatch error`
+-   [Dropbox developer console screenshot](DropboxConsoleScreenshot.png): Remember to put http://127.0.0.1:your_port instead of http://localhost:your_port else this will result in `redirect_uri mismatch error`.

+Remember, the Redirect URL has to be exactly same as mentioned in the Dropbox developer console